 SIMPLE things amuse Simple Minds singer Jim Kerr these days.
 Things like checking up on his football team, listening to new albums, dashing down ideas for his internet blog, keeping in touch with his kids.
+And yet, the very fact he is Jim Kerr means these things are never quite as simple as they appear on the surface.

 He's not just a Celtic fan; he was part of a consortium that wanted to gain a major shareholding in the club in 1998.
 He doesn't just keep an idle ear out for new releases; he's scoping the competition as an artist who still tours and records with his own band.
 He's not just playing dad; he's successfully strengthening relationships that otherwise might have become casualties of a couple of failed rock-star marriages.